gui23g/gui23g/README.md

 # Guilherme Lopes de Carvalho

 👋&ensp;Hey!
-My name is Guilherme Carvalho, but you might know me as BG from the YouTube channel Rookie Game Dev.
+My name is Guilherme Carvalho, but you might know me as BG from the YouTube channel BG Game Dev.
 I'm a Game Developer and a Software Engineering student at INTELI (Instituto de Tecnologia e Liderança).

 🌟&ensp;I deeply believe in the transformative power of technology and strive to share this message with everyone, just as technology has profoundly impacted my life.